krishs01/krishs01/README.md

 - 🔭 I’m currently working on **Developing cutting-edge web applications with ReactJS and NodeJS to create seamless user experiences.**

-- 🌱 I’m currently learning **Deepening my expertise in Agile development methodologies to boost team efficiency and project success.**
+- 🌱 I’m currently learning  and **Deepening my expertise in Agile development methodologies to boost team efficiency and project success.**

 - 👯 I’m looking to collaborate on **Exciting projects involving AI and image processing to push the boundaries of web technologies.**